 Bonjour!
 Would you like to achieve a basic French so that you can find your way in France, send an email every now and then and surprise with some special effect your neighbours from Lyon?

 Well then, you’re right where you need to be. 🇫🇷

-By studying on your own, following a strategy and using a pinch of common sense, you can get a solid, basic French in a matter of few months.
+By studying on your own, with a bit of discipline and a pinch of common sense, you can get a solid, basic French in a matter of few months. 💪

 French, for a native English speaker, poses some problems; overall, nonetheless, it is quite an easy language to master.

 If you’re sceptical, try learn Chinese for a semester: then you tell me how it went.

 I believe the best way to start is with an Assimil course.

 Assimil is a French publishing house, specialized on materials for language self-learning enthusiasts.
 It basically reproduces the way children have to learn their mother tongue.

 Progressive exposition to the language, from the most simple to the most complex structure, a bit of redundancy so that your neurons grasp what you need to grasp even in a hangover day. 😴